mbleigh/mbleigh.dev/src/content/post/ai-data-filter/index.md

 To build our natural language filter we're going to use [Firebase Genkit](https://github.com/firebase/genkit).
 Genkit is a library that makes it easy to add GenAI features to an application and provides a standard API that works across many model providers.
-For this example we'll use the **Gemini 1.5 Flash** model for its fast inference speed.
+For this example we'll use Google's **Gemini 1.5 Flash** model for its fast inference speed.

 You can [follow the documentation](https://firebase.google.com/docs/genkit/nextjs) to initialize